Understanding user-agent strings

 These headers occur during a negotiation process that helps the browser and the hosting server determine the best way to provide the requested information.
 The user-agent header identifies the application requesting the information from the server, typically a browser.
 This identification string is called the user-agent string and contains tokens that provide specific details about the program making the request.
 Tokens vary among programs; the tokens in the Internet Explorer user-agent string describe the browser, the operating system, and the current browser mode.

-Starting with Internet Explorer 11, the user-agent string was updated to be more consistent with other popular browsers.
+Starting with IE11, the user-agent string was updated to be more consistent with other popular browsers.
 To learn more, see Compatibility changes in IE11.